-So I can easily imagine how an auto insurance company can penalize us for making them pay out thousands of dollars over a more major car wreck.
+So I can easily imagine how an auto insurance company can penalize us for making them pay out thousands of dollars over a more over a major car wreck.
 Heck, even “minor” damage to the vehicle costing just a few hundred dollars on damage to a rental car.

 Anyways, over the years that we’ve paid the increased auto insurance premiums for that one road-trip using our own car, that more than made up for the cost of a single car rental expense.
 Needless to say, this was an expensive lesson learned that we still pay to this day.

 In fact, the premiums continue to rise for reasons that are unknown to us, and it seriously makes us want to consider switching the auto insurance company.
 That said, we would never really know how good a company is until we file a claim with them so it’s hard to evaluate if the lower premiums and higher deductibles would be justified.

 It’s for this reason that we’d want to steer clear of using our primary auto insurance whenever we can, and we’d also want to avoid taking our personal vehicle on road trips.

 So why even have primary auto insurance to begin with?
 Well, besides being mandatory in the state of California, they’re still there to protect us if there’s a larger auto accident.
 Under such circumstances, if we weren’t covered, the overall costs would exceed the $750 deductible and could bankrupt us after the whole ordeal has passed.

-If we’re trying real hard not to pay the upfront costs with the rental car company for the extra damage and liability waivers, only then would we consider the credit card rental car insurance.
+If we’re trying real hard not to pay the upfront costs with the rental car company for the extra damage and liability waivers (like CDW, SLI, etc.), only then would we consider the credit card rental car insurance.